Time to state the obvious. Bringing guns to the Oregon state Capitol is a bad idea.

 Guns scare the other people, yes.
 It shuts them up for a while, yes, so you can yell the stuff you want to yell.
 But it does not resolve anything!
 A protest group at the Capitol is going to be filled with fear, and hiding their fear behind angry shouts.
 And probably, somebody in their agitation is going to make the wrong move, probably by accident, and all hell will break loose.
 There won’t be any way to protect lives.
 Right to life doesn’t apply when there is a fearful mob and loaded guns.

-Democracy turns out to be scary.
+Democracy turns out to be difficult and scary.
 Having to talk about decisions that might change your life forever is scary.
 Putting it all out there on the table means you might have to give something up.
 But you’ve got to believe in the process of negotiation and consensus.
 You’re probably going to have to let go of some things you want, no matter how it goes.
 You have to give up the idea of zero sum.
 The only way to win is to listen to each other, and to be brave enough to explain why you’re so scared.